-Software distribution CD includes several tools extract iGp-1281F data for analysis and processing in external software programs.
+Software distribution CD includes several tools extract iGp12-120F data for analysis and processing in external software programs.
 These tools are written for MATLAB® and use LabCA package for communicating with EPICS.

+iGp_read

-- iGp_read Top-level data acquisition tool.
-This script will read out data from the iGp-1281F, create a timestamped directory, and save the data in a file called gd.mat.
-This file is in a format, compatible with MAT-LAB® data analysis tools, developed for ALS/LNF-INFN/SLAC longitudinal feedback systems. - get_data This function reads out the raw data vector from the IOC and returns it to the caller.
-A single argument is the PV root name, e.g. IGPF:TEST:. - adctest This function extracts the iGp-1281F data and fits a sinewave to it.
-It accepts the IOC device name and the number of times to repeat the acquisition/fitting cycle.
+Top-level data acquisition tool.
+This script will read out data from the iGp12-120F, create a timestamped directory, and save the data in a file called gd.mat.
+This file is in a format, compatible with MATLAB® data analysis tools, developed for ALS/LNF-INFN/SLAC longitudinal feedback systems.

+get_data

+This function reads out the raw data vector from the IOC and returns it to the caller.
+A single argument is the PV root name, e.g. IGPF:TEST:.